Estep-Bingham-Lab/nrpt/README.md

 ```
 In this context, tempered potential simply corresponds to the negative log
 posterior density.
 Note that the optimization phase reduced the potential
 by 5 orders of magnitude.
-This usually leads to NRPT behaving qualitatively
-better.

 Now we are in place to run NRPT, which we do via
 ```python